ericluria/http4s/docs/src/main/tut/index.md

 : defaults to the latest stable release of http4s.
 See the [versions] page for other suggestions.

+`circe_version`
+: defaults to the latest stable release of [circe](https://github.com/circe/circe), which is a JSON library for Scala.

 `logback_version`
 : the version of Logback for logging in your generated project.

+`specs2_version`
+: the version of [specs2](https://github.com/etorreborre/specs2), which is a testing framework for Scala.

 At the end of the process, you'll see: